 For how long is the consent given valid?

-A given consent is valid indefinitely and independently of the time at which the data were collected or samples taken.
+A given consent is valid indefinitely and independently of the time at which the data or samples were collected.

 Can a given consent be withdrawn?

-Yes, withdrawals can be reported by telephone or in writing to the respective clinic or by email to email@example.com, stating the patient name and date of birth.
+Yes, withdrawals can be reported by telephone or in writing to the respective clinic or by email to email@example.com, stating the name and date of birth of the patient.
 After withdrawal, the data and samples will no longer be used for new projects.

 Is someone allowed to sign on behalf of the patient?

 The legal representative (e.g. daughter, son or spouse) may sign the consent form on behalf of the patient if the patient is incapable of judgement.
 In the case of children under the age of 14, the parents or legal representative may sign.
-From the age of 14, adolescents must sign themselves (if they are able to judge).
+From the age of 14, adolescents must sign themselves (if capable of judgement).
 The representation is listed in detail in accordance with the Swiss Civil Code ZGB Art.
 378 (1).

 Are data and/or samples passed on to pharmaceutical industry or to foreign institutes?

 In principle, this is possible.
-However, data or samples will be transmitted exclusively in coded form.
-The data protection provisions of the receiving country must meet at least the same requirements as those in Switzerland.
+However, data or samples would exclusively be transferred in coded form.
+The data protection provisions of the receiving country/institution must meet at least the same requirements as those in Switzerland.

-Under the project management of the Department of Clinical Research (DKF) and due to intensive cooperation of all USB departments, the research consent processes have been introduced practically throughout the entire hospital since 2016.
-More than 90,000 decisions are currently recorded.
-Of all patients who have made a decision, 85% agree to further use of data and samples for research purposes.
-We are still interested in continuously optimizing the process with the help of the departments.
+Through the project management of the Department of Clinical Research (DKF) and intensive cooperation of all USB departments, the research consent process has been implemented practically throughout the entire hospital since 2016.
+Currently, more than 100,000 decisions have been recorded.
+Of these, 85% of patients agree to further use of data and samples for research purposes.
+At the DKF, we are still interested in continuously optimising the process with the help of the departments.
 Please feel free to contact us with your ideas and comments.

 How does the USB research consent process work?

 Patients receiving inpatient or outpatient treatment usually receive the information and consent documents from the admission staff or other staff when they enter the hospital.
-As of January 2020, the documents correspond to the nationally harmonized General Consent version.
-The documents are currently available in four languages (German, English, French and Italian).
-Further translations will follow.
+As of January 2020, the documents correspond to the nationally harmonised consent version.
+The documents are available in eight languages (German, French, Italian as well as English, Spanish, Poruguese, Turkish and Albanian).
 The documents consist of one and a half pages of information and a consent form.
-Please note that the consent form may not be copied.
-If you have any questions regarding the creation of the form, please contact the local administrative staff or Julia Maurer, PhD.
+Please note that the consent form may not be copied, but printed specifically for each patient from the SAP or Meona systems.
+If you have any questions regarding the creation of the form, please contact the local staff or Denis Falcetta, PhD, Specialist Regualtory Affairs, DKF.

 For ethical and organisational reasons, patients who enter the hospital via the emergency department are asked for their research consent either as part of the patient satisfaction survey or during the second contact (follow-up examinations).